aisha-x/THM/Learn/SOC Level 1/Summit.md

 Answer: ***THM{f3cbf08151a11a6a331db9c6cf5f4fe4}***

-**What is the second flag you receive after successfully detecting sample2.exe?**
+**2- What is the second flag you receive after successfully detecting sample2.exe?**

 Good work.
 That detection you added blocked my malware from executing.
 Since file hashes and digests are unique to each file, they are, by far, the highest confidence indicators out there.
 You can be sure it’s my malware sample the next time you see that hash.